agentsmith222/Spacy/README.md

 "Like you're someone trying to get free labor"

 Like ADP intj

 you PRON nsubj

 're VERB ROOT

 someone NOUN attr

 trying VERB acl

 to PART aux

 get VERB xcomp

 free ADJ amod

 labor NOUN dobj

 Like

-"That's a really good project"
+"That's a really nice Github"

+That DET nsubj

+is VERB ROOT

+a DET det

+really ADV advmod

+nice ADJ amod

+Github PROPN attr

 ## Ensure that you are on Python 3